 The HMRC Advisory Fuel Rates (AFRs) provide vital guidance for businesses and employees using company vehicles for business travel.
 These government-set rates ensure fair and accurate reimbursement for business mileage and help simplify fuel expense claims for company car users.

-The latest government advisory fuel rates came into effect in December 2024 and include reductions for petrol and diesel vehicles, while rates for LPG and electric cars remain unchanged.
+The latest government advisory fuel rates came into effect in September 2025 and include a slight increase for diesel vehicles, while rates for petrol and LPG remain unchanged.
+HMRC has for the first time introduced a two-tier AER for electric vehicles to reflect real-world charging costs for those using home and public chargers.

 Contents